TaeKwonZeus/botbuilder/README.md

 		},
 	)

-	// You can also set up a channel where all the messages go.
+	// You can also set up a slice where all the messages go. messageCollector []*discordgo.MessageCreate
-	// Working/freeing it is up to you. messageCollector = make(chan *discordgo.MessageCreate)
 )

 func main() {